 When you go shopping, after making payments for the items you purchased, you receive a record of transactions you made, often known as a bill or invoice.
 What will you do if the statement printed was incorrect?
 It is not a good idea to edit the already generated invoice because you have already made the journal entry.
 In such cases, you can earn additional entries as proof of changes made in the original invoice.
 For the record, you can submit documents indicating the actual value of the sales carried out.
-These documents are known as debit and credit notes.
+These documents are debit and credit notes.

 The below section will give you a clear idea about debit and credit notes, their formats and what you should expect within a debit and credit note.